mvanthoor/rustic-book/src/evaluation/material.md

 count, and then put a queen down, adding _the queen's_ value back to the material count.

-Obviously, the remove_piece() and put_piece() functions also actually remove and put the piece, and they keep other incremental scores next to the material, such as as the incrementally updated PST's.
+Obviously, the remove_piece() and put_piece() functions also remove and put the piece, and they keep other incremental scores next to the material, such as as the incrementally updated PST's.
 That code has been omitted.

 With this implementation, the engine knows the white and black piece value count throughout the entire game, and the evaluation function only has to